Geneva (typeface)

 Geneva's long s and R rotunda, both descended from traditions in medieval writing.

 Unusually for neo-grotesque faces, later versions of Geneva include a basic set of ligatures and the archaic long s and R rotunda as alternates.

 A slightly modified version of Geneva, called Simple, was included in the Apple Newton operating system.

-Osaka, a default Japanese gothic typeface for Mac OS, also derived from Geneva typeface.
+Osaka, a default Japanese gothic typeface for MacOS, also derived from Geneva typeface.